Help Provide Compassionate Care for Difficult Psychedelic Experiences

 The Zendo Project at Burning Man 2016

-Zendo Project staff and volunteers will provide psychedelic harm reduction services at Burning Man 2016 from August 29-September 5.
-This year, the Zendo space will be located near the 9:00 and 3:00 keyholes (on D between 3:00 and 3:15, and on D between 9:00 and 9:15).
+Zendo Project staff and volunteers provided psychedelic harm reduction services at Burning Man 2016 from August 29-September 5.
+This year, the Zendo space was located near the 9:00 and 3:00 keyholes (on D between 3:00 and 3:15, and on D between 9:00 and 9:15).

-Every Burning Man 2016 attendee (expected attendance 65,000) will receive a community care handout describing the Zendo Project’s Services and list our location.
-A newly designed Zendo Project sticker with information about our locations and services (pictured, left) will also be distributed at the event.
-The Zendo Project is also included in the official Burning Man 2016 Survival Guide: “On-Playa Resources” and “How to Be a Good Citizen of Black Rock City.”
+Every Burning Man 2016 attendee (expected attendance 65,000) received a community care handout describing the Zendo Project’s Services and listing our location.
+A newly designed Zendo Project sticker with information about our locations and services (pictured, left) was also be distributed at the event.
+The Zendo Project was also included in the official Burning Man 2016 Survival Guide: “On-Playa Resources” and “How to Be a Good Citizen of Black Rock City.”

-The Zendo Project Psychedelic Harm Reduction training will take place on Tuesday, August 30, from 11:00 AM-2:00 PM in the ReFOAMation Village speaker dome at 2:15 and E. The Zendo Project will also be hosting an Intention Setting Ceremony and an Integration Circle during the week.
+The Zendo Project Psychedelic Harm Reduction training took place on Tuesday, August 30, from 11:00 AM-2:00 PM in the ReFOAMation Village speaker dome at 2:15 and E. The Zendo Project also hosted an Intention Setting Ceremony and an Integration Circle during the week.